 Dreaming or planning your big California road trip.
-Then look no further.
+Then look no further; I want to share some of my favourite spots you should definitely include.

 Thinking of heading to the West Coast for the blissful sun, breathtaking coastline and dramatic national parks?
 Well, look no further!
 I’ve decided to share an ultimate Californian road-trip that will hopefully help you master your very own trip!

-I have organised two road-trips across California.
+I have headed out on two California road trips.
 One from the Northern limits of Lake Tahoe, heading south all the way to Los Angeles and another, with Yaya, where we headed west from Death Valley towards the Pacific ocean.

-This ultimate road trip takes in both of these awesome routes, and provides an ultimate Californian road trip, filled with where to stop, eat, see and explore all across this great state!
+This ultimate road trip takes in both of these awesome routes and provides an ultimate Californian road trip, filled with where to shop, eat, see and explore all across this great state.

 1.)
 Sequoia National Park, South Sierra Nevada